Girlfriend declares herself in a photo with the former president of CBF

 Clara is still a poster girl for a pharmacy chain and signs a cosmetic product.

 The woman has already ventured into music.
 As a singer, she used her real name, Clariane Caxito, and has already released “Why are you watching me?” and “Place to kiss”.
-The second letter mixes Portuguese and Spanish.
+The second song has lyrics with a mixture of Portuguese and Spanish.